google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 `PERSONAL_ACCESS_TOKEN`.
 This is because the default GitHub auth token is not able to write to other repositories.
-Note that if you run into [issues with the storage repo], you may have accidentally set the secret as an *environment secret* instead of a *repository secret*.
+Note: if you run into [issues with the storage repo], you may have accidentally set the secret as an *environment secret* instead of a *repository secret*.
 ![new-repo-secret]
 ![personal-access-token]

-If you would like PR fuzzing to only run fuzzers affected by the current change, you'll need to add these same options to the ["Build Fuzzers" step above](#pr-fuzzing).
-The way "affected fuzzers" are determined is by using coverage reports.
+If you would like PR fuzzing to run only the fuzzers affected by the current change, you'll need to add these same options to the ["Build Fuzzers" step above](#pr-fuzzing).
+The "affected fuzzers" are determined by using coverage reports, which require a storage repo.

-If this isn't specified, corpora and coverage reports will be uploaded as GitHub artifacts instead.
-They should still work regardless.
+If a storage repo isn't specified, corpora and coverage reports will be uploaded as GitHub artifacts instead.

 [personal access token]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 [repository secret]: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment